-In my humble opinion, less is better.
-Ask for email, may be for the name, may be let the user to choose some preferences, but do not make your subscription module as a tax refund request form!
+Generally, to keep the process smooth, it may be worth asking less information on the subscription form.
+Ask for email, may be for the name, may be let the user to choose some preferences, but do not make your subscription module as a tax refund request form.

 After the user is subscribed and confirmed, you can show the profile editing form and ask him to give you some more data.

-If you want to force every new subscriber with some preference, you can set that on subscription panel: Newsletter will take care to add those preferences to the new subscriber.
-If you even expose those preferences and the users does not select them, their are added anyway.
+Of course.
+If you want to insert every new subscriber inside a list, you can set that on the subscription panel.
+Newsletter will take care to add those preferences to the new subscriber.
+If you even expose those preferences and the users to not select them, they are added anyway.

 <input type="hidden" name="nl" value="X">